-- (6) The application is to be treated on and after the relevant date as an application for a licence, or for the variation of a licence (as the case may be), under regulation 20(1) (Treasury licences). - (7) In this regulation-

-"the 2012 Regulations" means the Guinea-Bissau (Asset-Freezing) Regulations 2012;
+- (c) a decision to grant or refuse the application has not been made before that date. - (6) The application is to be treated as an application for a licence, or for the variation of a licence (as the case may be), under regulation 19(1) (treasury licences). - (7) In this regulation, "the relevant date" means the date on which P is designated under regulation 5 for the purposes of regulations 11 to 15 (asset-freeze etc.).